Summary

-Amtech Systems (NASDAQ:ASYS) is a designer and manufacturer of capital equipment and supplies for the semiconductor industry with manufacturing capabilities in the US and China.
+Amtech Systems (NASDAQ:NASDAQ:ASYS) is a designer and manufacturer of capital equipment and supplies for the semiconductor industry with manufacturing capabilities in the US and China.

 The company is exposed to the cyclical nature of capital equipment in the semiconductor industry.
 In the current scenario, it seems Amtech has been riding the upper portion of an investment cycle triggered by US sanctions on China, and COVID supply-chain restrictions.